trajcheska-s/General-Assembly-Project-App/README.md

 # General-Assembly-Project-App
-The project is a single page application for finding recipes and restaurants near New York.
+The project is a single page application for finding recipes and restaurants in New York.

 This app is build in JavaScript.